clubedaentrega/run-it/README.md

 * `error.wrap(fn)`: wrap the given function to catch exceptions thrown by it.
 Works like [domain.bind](https://nodejs.org/api/domain.html#domain_domain_bind_callback).
 If profiling is enabled, these calls are used to probe code execution
 * `error(str, ?obj)`: throw an error (by default, instanceof Error) with the given message and optionally copy properties from the object to it.
 The message is required.
 * `error(code, str, ?obj)`: if error code is enabled, throw an error (by default, instanceof Error) with the given message and add the given code as `code` property in the error object.
 The message is required.
+* `error(HTTPStatusCode, code, str, ?obj)`: same before, but you can also change the HTTP status code returned.
+Add it as the first parameter.
 * `error(x, ?obj)`: error out with the given value (it should be an Error instance, but not necessarily).
 Optionally, copy properties from the given object to it.
 * `error.orOut(...x)`: same as `error(function () {success(...x)})`
 * `error.orOutput()`: same as `error(function (...args) {success(...args)})`